 "As we've seen before, the incoming radiation is mainly ultraviolet (UV) radiation.
 This UV radiation heats the Earth which causes it to re-radiate heat in the form of infrared (IR) radiation.
 Much of this IR radiation is trapped near Earth's surface by the greenhouse gases that in turn re-radiate some of this back to the surface."

 It would be nice, for simplicity, if we could neglect the IR wing of solar spectrum, but we cannot.
-It represents almost one half of solar irradiance above the atmosphere.
+It represents a half of solar irradiance, see Figure 6.